 Board Member

 Brian is a problem solver with extensive client management and marketing experience.
-He’s worked in smaller organizations as well as multinationals.
+He’s worked in smaller organizations and multinationals.
 He’s been his own boss calling the shots as well as been the lowest ranking plebe fetching coffee – sometimes at the same time.

 Brian’s first bike was a 24” Rollfast that was too big for his size but not his desire.
 He was lucky enough to grow up in a place where he could go anywhere on his bike as long as he came home when the street lights came on.
 He wants that for every kid and is committed to the FB4K mission – helping kids ride into a healthier, happier childhood.